secdev/scapy/doc/scapy/installation.rst

 1. If you get the message 'Winpcap is installed over Npcap.' it means that you have installed both winpcap and npcap versions, which isn't recommanded.

-You may uninstall winpcap from your Program Files, then you will need to remove:
+You may **uninstall winpcap from your Program Files**, then you will need to remove:
  * C:/Windows/System32/wpcap.dll
  * C:/Windows/System32/Packet.dll
+And if you are on a x64 machine:
+ * C:/Windows/SysWOW64/wpcap.dll
+ * C:/Windows/SysWOW64/Packet.dll

 To use npcap instead.
+Those files are not removed by the Winpcap un-installer.

 2. If you get the message 'The installed Windump version does not work with Npcap' it means that you have installed an old version of Windump.
 Download the correct one on https://github.com/hsluoyz/WinDump/releases